migkapa/voice-assistant/README.md

 # Voice Assistant - Chrome Extension

-A powerful Chrome extension that enables voice-controlled web navigation and page customization using OpenAI's latest voice models.
+A cool Chrome extension that lets you navigate the web and customize pages with your voice, thanks to OpenAI's latest voice models.

 ## Features